Kenneth-Chen/getlambda.com/getlambda/_posts/2013-10-25-for-the-love-of-freelance.md

 comments: true
 ---

 Like any entrepreneur, freelance developers are passionate about what they do.
 They know their industry.
 And they’re driven to be the best.
-Having a short burst of this kind a player on your team could be exactly what your business needs.
+Having a short burst of this kind of player on your team could be exactly what your business needs.
 Here are the top 5 reasons why:

 <!--more-->